lorrainescanlon/scramble-ed/README.md

 ## Planning
 Flowchart Diagram
 Excel spreadsheet on googledrive google API Setup

 ## Design
 The application is desinged with a sequential structure which the user can navigate through with ease.

-The user is presented with a landing page with an ascii heading 'Scramble Ed' and the rules of the quiz.
-The landing page allows the user to input a username to start the quiz.
+The user is presented with a landing page with an ascii heading 'Scramble Ed' and the rules of the game.
+The landing page allows the user to input a username to start the game.
 From here the user is taken through the steps in the game with the option to quit at various intervals.

 The design is limited as the application runs in a console window.
 - Ascii art has been used to display the game title, scoreboard heading and guitar images.
 - Different colour text has been used to enhance the user experience.
 - The scrambled word appears to the console using a typewritter effect.
+- The game over banner is printed to the console with a quicker typewritter effect

 ## Technologies
 - Python - To create the application.